 The surgeon may get the bone graft from:

 - From another part of your body (usually around your pelvic bone).
 This is called an autograft.
 Your surgeon will make a small cut over your pelvic bone and remove some bone from the back of the rim of the pelvis.

-- An artificial bone substitute can also be used.
+- An artificial bone substitute and growth factors can also be used.

 The vertebrae may also be fixed together with rods, screws, plates, or cages.
 They are used to keep the vertebrae from moving until the bone grafts are fully healed.